-According to the article 102 of the Penal Code, prisoners have the possibility of attending a school curriculum.
-All grade levels are offered from elementary school to university.
-Most of the detainees who benefit from these courses are minors.
+Article 102 of the Penal Code guarantees the opportunity to receive education.
+All levels are offered, from primary school to university.
+Most of the inmates who profit from these courses are minors.

 Helsinki Foundation for Human Rights, “Report on the Human Rights of Persons Deprived of Liberty”, 2017, pp. 20-21. ↩